HadasBabayov/KNN-Perceptron-SVM-PA/README.md

 - SVM
 - PA

-For each algorithm I implemented train method and test method.
+For each algorithm I implemented train method and test method.<br/>
 Finally, I choose hyper-parameters by using K-fold method, which brought me high success rates.